waynodiablo/Oystercard/pills/process_surgery.md

 * A very brief summary of the struggle is written on the whiteboard.

 * The group discusses what developer processes could be changed to help with the struggle e.g.
-  * "Try diagramming the domain model on paper."
+  * "Diagramming the domain model on paper."
-  * "Deliver feedback to the pair partner about how it feels when they grab the keyboard."
+  * "Delivering feedback to the pair partner about how it feels when they grab the keyboard."
-  * "Try drawing a semantic web."
+  * "Drawing a semantic web."

 * Write the suggested developer processes on the board underneath the struggle summary.